When a children’s story gets a remake we see more clearly how storytelling has changed. Inspector Gadget makes for a case study.

 [Talon] makes a great counterpart to Penny with his good looks and his charm.

 5. MOBILE PHONES AND OTHER TECHNOLOGIES

 “Penny had a smartphone way before it existed,” Chalopin says, so that wouldn’t impress children today.
 To get around the problem, he created “holographic protection” for Brain and a computer that appears out of thin air when Penny needs it.

-6. FOR FINANCIAL REASONS, CHILDREN’S CONTENT CAN’T JUST BE FOR CHILDREN
+6. CHILDREN’S CONTENT CAN’T JUST BE FOR CHILDREN

 This explains the increasingly sexualised teen characters over a pre-adolescent girl character.